Quick Answer

 The question: "What does an error in this workflow actually cost us?"

-TYPICAL ENTERPRISE AUTOMATION ROI
+AUTOMATION ROI MODEL INPUTS

 Build cost (audit + develop + train)